v6d-io/v6d/docs/notes/getting-started.rst

 Installing vineyard
 -------------------

-Vineyard is distributed as a `Python package`_ and can be easily installed with :code:`pip`:
+Vineyard is distributed as a `Python package`_ and can be effortlessly installed using :code:`pip`:

 .. code:: console